metal-sn/pyMCZ/README.md

 Note that while a PDF version of our paper is included in the repository, the PDF does not render properly in github.
 To see the paper please go to the arxiv link (http://arxiv.org/abs/1505.06213) or compile it with pdflatex in the repo "paper" directory on your local machine.

+The input file is a but awkward, for historical reasons: we decided to make minimal modification tot he input files required by the original IDL code.
+An alternative, more pythonic input, may be made available in the future, when we have time.

 ====================
 Packages required